themanyone/itcc/README.txt

 anyone, so check it over carefully!
 Join the active mailing list, contribute fixes, and update often. git clone https://repo.or.cz/tinycc.git/

 Now with color listings.
-Colorama and highlight are required.
+Install Colorama Highlight (required).
+Available through your distro package manager, conda, or pip.

 The main reason we like tcc is instant gratification.
 Owing to its small download size, and the smallness of the resulting executables, tcc's one-pass build ensures